 Look closer, and the stories abound.

-Look closer, and what you can find goes way beyond a personality predictor.
+Look closer, and what you find goes way beyond a personality predictor.

-Look closer, and what you can find is the portrait of a life.
+Look closer, and what you find is the portrait of a life.

 To share your favorite shoe stories, contact us at email@example.com or respond in the comment section at the bottom of this page.